rapid7/insightconnect-workflows/workflows/InsightIDR_Create_Incident_Report_in_ServiceNow/help.md

 # Description

-This workflow takes an incident from Rapid7 InsightIDR and creates an ticket in ServiceNow
+This workflow takes an incident from Rapid7 InsightIDR and creates an ticket in ServiceNow.

 # Key Features

-* Triggers on incident from Rapid7 InsightIDR and automatically generates a ticket in ServiceNow
+* Create a ticket in ServiceNow

 # Requirements

-Account credentials and URL for ServiceNow
+* Account credentials and URL for ServiceNow
-Admin access to Rapid7 InsightIDR and Rapid7 InsightConnect
+* Admin access to Rapid7 InsightIDR

 # Documentation